The Best 4 Megaphones

 The Pyle-Pro PMP50 has just two modes of use, siren and talk.
 It does, however, feature variable volume control.

-While the megaphone is relatively lightweight, the battery pack certainly is not and the inclusion of 8 ‘C’ batteries renders this megaphone off-balance, which makes it feel slightly unwieldy.
+While it is relatively lightweight, the battery pack certainly is not and the inclusion of 8 ‘C’ batteries renders this off-balance, which makes it feel slightly unwieldy.

 There’s a very good strap, which allows for safe use and aids portability, but this probably isn’t enough to save the Pyle-Pro PMP50.
 Cumbersome, hungry for batteries and considerably more limited than its contemporaries, this one is an able performer, but that’s about it.